Zantemann/register_app/Security.md

 - Application makes external HTTP requests to Twilio Verify API.
 - Phone numbers are validated through invitation list before making the API request.
+- User inputs have basic validation in both UI and API routes.
+- Input sanitization is handled by React's TSX rendering.

 **Recommendations**:

-- Sanitize and validate user inputs before calling API routes.
-- Sanitize and validate user inputs in the API routes.
+- The API routes are saving validated but unsanitized data to database, which is not a risk with MongoDB, but sanitization would be recommended for future development.

 **Reflection**:

-- Currently application has minor risk for SSRF, but with basic sanitization and validation it can be eliminated.
+- Currently application has minimal risk for SSRF.

 # Future Improvements